A Corporate Ring Tone

 While ventures continue to be forged in the legal download space, the debate over music piracy continues.
 Check out a recent piece from San Jose Mercury News columnist Mike Langberg, who argues that free music may not be impossible, despite recent legal rulings.

-"Now there's a bitter new taste of reality for musicians best term life insurance companies and record labels: Online music piracy may indeed make music free.
+"Now there's a bitter new taste of reality for musicians Fallout shelter cheat codes and record labels: Online music piracy may indeed make music free.
 Piracy might simply be impossible to stop, despite the U.S. Supreme Court's landmark ruling earlier this week against Internet file-swapping sites.
 Recorded music, as a result, would have to become free to survive," he wrote.

 iPods have become so popular, that they have joined the ranks of Air Jordans and other consumer products that have become such a part of pop culture that some people are willing to steal the items or even worse, inflict violence to get their hands on them.
 In a sad moment for the Apple iPod and most notably for a New York family, a teen was killed over the July 4 weekend during a fight for his valuables, including an iPod.
 "My cousin today got murdered over some stupid iPod," Koreena Glanville, 21, told The New York Times.